 SBI Life Insurance is effectively a subsidiary of State Bank of India, which holds approximately 55.4% of the company.
 The insurer was originally a 74:26 joint venture with BNP Paribas Cardif, but the French insurer has progressively reduced its stake since 2019 and now holds a negligible position.
 For term insurance buyers, SBI Life’s most significant advantage is distribution: access to more than 41,000 SBI partner branches across India gives the insurer a reach into Tier 2, Tier 3, and rural markets that no private-sector competitor can match.

 The insurer’s term portfolio spans five pure-term plans and several return-of-premium variants.
-Its FY 2024-25 claim settlement ratio was 98.83% (IRDAI Handbook on Indian Insurance Statistics) — the lowest of the four private insurers reviewed in this series, but still above the industry average.
+Its FY 2024-25 Claim Settlement Ratio was 98.83% (IRDAI Handbook on Indian Insurance Statistics) — the lowest of the four private insurers reviewed in this series, but still above the industry average.
 This guide covers all active plans, the verified financial data, what SBI Life does well, where its limitations lie, and which buyers are most likely to benefit from its term insurance products.

 At a Glance

-- 98.83% claim settlement ratio for FY 2024-25 (IRDAI Handbook figure; company-reported figure is 99.4% on a different base)
+- 98.83% Claim Settlement Ratio for FY 2024-25 (IRDAI Handbook figure; company-reported figure is 99.4% on a different base)

-- 1.96× solvency ratio as of March 31, 2025 — well above the IRDAI minimum of 1.50×
+- 1.91× solvency ratio as of December 2025, well above the IRDAI minimum of 1.50×

-- 41,000+ SBI partner branches — the widest bancassurance distribution network in India
+- 41,000+ SBI partner branches, the widest bancassurance distribution network in India

-- 80.2 million lives covered in-force — one of the largest life insurer footprints in the country
+- 80.2 million lives covered in-force, one of the largest life insurer footprints in the country

 - Promoted by State Bank of India (~55.4%); listed on BSE and NSE

-Sources: IRDAI Handbook on Indian Insurance Statistics FY 2024-25 · SBI Life Integrated Annual Report FY 2024-25 · SBI Life About Us page
+Sources: IRDAI Handbook on Indian Insurance Statistics FY 2024-25, SBI Life Integrated Annual Report FY 2024-25, SBI Life About Us page

 Note on the CSR figures: Two different claim settlement figures appear in public sources for SBI Life FY 2024-25.
 The IRDAI Handbook figure (98.83%) covers all individual life insurance death claims by number.
 SBI Life’s own annual report states 99.4%, computed on a slightly different base (includes group death claims).
 For cross-insurer comparisons, the IRDAI Handbook figure (98.83%) is the standard benchmark and is what appears in the infographic above.